 Texas Enterprise Fund (TEF): The fund is used as a final incentive tool for projects that offer significant projected job creation and capital investment and where a single Texas site is competing with another viable out-of-state option.
 “Deal-closing” cash grants are calculated according to a uniform analytical model for each applicant.
-Award amounts are calculated on the average wage of new employees, taking into account the expected hiring timeline and number of jobs created, with per-employee award amounts subject to adjustment based on the company’s total proposed capital investment.
+Award amounts are determined based on the average wage of new employees, taking into account the expected hiring timeline and number of jobs created, with per-employee award amounts subject to adjustment based on the company’s total proposed capital investment.
+Applications must also have support from the Texas community it is considering in the form of an incentive offer.

 Enterprise Zones: Businesses that establish operations in an Enterprise Zone are eligible to receive refunds on state sales and use tax for qualified expenditures.
+Enterprise Zones are located in economically distressed areas.
+The maximum refund amount available is based on the company’s capital investment and job creation.
 Local communities may also provide incentives such as tax abatements, fee waivers and reduced regulations to businesses within an enterprise zone.

 Sales and Use Tax Exemptions: Available to taxpayers who manufacture, fabricate, or process tangible property for sale; manufacturing companies are also exempt from paying state sales/use tax on electricity and natural gas used in manufacturing, processing, or fabricating tangible personal property.